 "Our job is to make athletes better, connect and create a community that will improve their sleeping, eating, data and workout analysis and performance and recovery.
 Right now we’re working on how to activate that in the short-term and the long-term."

 The firm is now looking beyond fitness bracelets to connected clothing with embedded sensors that can record an individual consumer’s data, and compare it with others doing the same sport.
-Marketing understands connected zippers is one idea being floated.
+(Connected zippers is reportedly one idea being floated.)

 The idea is to make it much easier for athletes to capture performance data, beyond strapping an iPhone to their arm while running.